FAQs

 UMR

-For all patients without insurance coverage, the cash rate will apply, and a “prompt-pay” discount rate may be applied at the time of service.
+For all patients without insurance coverage, the cash rate will apply.

 However, you will be provided a superbill you can submit to your insurance if it is not listed above.
 Your superbill will include all the information your plan will need to provide you with reimbursement from your visit once it has been submitted.
 We will make every effort to ensure the highest level of accuracy.
 However, reimbursement cannot be guaranteed and is subject to your health plan’s coverage.